 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax professionals with a deep dive into the determination of “material participation” (MP) regarding trusts and estates in applying passive activity rules.
+This course will provide tax professionals with a deep dive into the determination of “material participation” (MP) regarding trusts and estates in applying passive activity rules.
 The panel will analyze the tax court’s groundbreaking holding in Aragona Trust v.
 Comm'r (2014) and offer perspectives on MP issues that Aragona either did not address or did not provide specific guidance for structuring trust holdings.
 The panel will outline practical approaches consistent with Aragona and IRS rulings to minimize the impact of the net investment income tax (NIIT) for trusts and estates.

 - IRC 469 passive activity definitions